 When considering any kind of cosmetic surgery, it’s important to consult with a physician in order to determine which procedure is right for you.
 For example, some patients come to us asking about facelifts when what they really need to achieve their desired results is a forehead lift, and vice versa.
 And there are some cases in which both procedures are recommended to achieve the desired outcome.
 In meeting with a plastic surgeon and talking together about your goals, you can make a more informed decision about the procedure (or procedures) you need.
+So which makes the most the sense, facelift vs forehead lift.

 To help jumpstart that conversation, we’ve put together some brief bullet points about the facelift vs. forehead lift.
 Here’s what you need to know about the differences between a facelift and a forehead lift.